-- Superannuation or super is the retirement fund that pays for Australians to retire.
+- Superannuation is the retirement fund that pays for Australians to retire.

-- Even though super is something we love to hate, you need to get interested in it because it’ll be one of your biggest financial assets.
+- Even though super is something we love to hate, you need to get interested in it to ensure you can retire in comfort.

 Do you understand how superannuation works in Australia?